Lab Sheet 3

 Declaring Objects

-In the above example, d1 and d3 are defined as objects of the class demo.
-Declaring the object is similar to declaring a variable of basic data type.
-Declaring the object causes space to be reserved for them i.e., an instance of the class is created.
-In general objects in the programs represent physical objects: things that can be felt or seen, for example, a circle, person, car, etc.
+In the above example, d1 and d3 are defined as objects of the class Demo.
+Declaring the object is similar to declaring a variable of a basic data type.
+Declaring the object causes space to be reserved for them, i.e., an instance of the class is created.
+In general, objects in the program represent physical objects: things that can be felt or seen, for example, a circle, person, car, etc.

 Calling Member Functions